 The lesson isn't that strangers are better than long-term partners.
 The lesson is that intimacy isn't automatic.
 It requires intention.
 You don't earn it once and keep it forever — you have to keep creating it, over and over.

-I've known my partner for years.
-I know their childhood stories, their fears, their preferences.
-But do I know what they're thinking right now?
+We've known each other for years.
+We know each other's childhood stories, fears, preferences.
+But do we know what the other is thinking right now?
 What's weighing on them this week?
-What hopes or worries they haven't spoken aloud?
+What hopes or worries they haven't said out loud?

-Probably not.
-Because I haven't asked.
-And they haven't offered.
-Because that would require stopping, looking up from our screens, and being willing to actually engage.
+Often not.
+Because we haven't asked, and the other hasn't offered.
+That would require stopping, looking up from the screens, and being willing to actually engage.

 It's easier to assume you already know someone than to stay curious about who they're becoming.